yahoo/react-i13n/docs/guides/integrateWithComponents.md

 ### Default I13n Components

-For common usage, we define some components with specific setting, you can require them without generating them every time.
+For common usage, the following components are available, you can require them without generating them every time.
 These setting can be overwritten by `props`.

 | Component | isLeafNode | bindClickEvent | follow |
 | --------- | ---------- | -------------- | -------- |